Drop-in migration

 If your product already uses the GIPHY REST API, Heypster is designed to preserve the same request mechanics: same `/v1` paths, same core parameters, and the same response shape.
 On `heypster-gif.com`, the compatible layer is prefixed with `/giphy`.

-The right strategy is a two-step rollout: first swap the host and key, then validate secondary fields and the exact renditions your interface consumes.
+The right strategy is a two-step rollout: first swap the host and key, then validate secondary fields and the exact formats your interface consumes.

 1